 Contact James C. Provenza & Associates Today

 Following your death, the probate assets of your business will pass to your heirs and beneficiaries through the Illinois intestate processes.
 Whether this process is simple and straightforward, or extremely complex and drawn-out, depends on numerous factors.
 To make a plan for your business before your death, it’s essential to consult with an experienced Chicago estate planning attorney.
 At James C. Provenza & Associates, our attorneys will work with you, one-on-one, to determine the best plan that aligns with your wishes.
-For a free, no-obligation consultation with attorney Provenza, call our Chicago law firm today at (847) 729-3939.
+For a consultation with attorney Provenza, call our Chicago law firm today at (847) 729-3939.